 The first step in potty training a puppy or older dog is to decide on your approach.
 Deciding factors will include your availability during the day, your living environment (i.e. house with a yard vs. apartment in a city), the weather, and your dog’s breed, size and temperament.
 Several common methods of house training include:

 With good planning and lots of patience, you will soon enjoy house training success.
 If you need a break or a helping hand, check out our doggie daycare program and puppy training classes, designed to help you and your new furry friend start off on the right paw!
-Call us today at 281-2864-4000 or visit The Pet Palace for more details.
+Call us today at (281) 286-4400 or visit https://www.thepetpalace.net/ for more details.